AODQ/pulchritude-engine/README.md

    header; such as field initializers.
 As well new libraries would be forced to be coherent to a standard that can be portable among all languages.

+ - headers should have `package` such as `pulchritude-gfx/package.h`

+ - do not use any C++ STL in the library; basically don't want to impose the STL onto applications.
+This isn't really a priority because there are libraries that depend on the C++ STL already anyway

 ### usage

 The directory layout for the engine is: